 It’s possible for the involved parties to share liability for a motorcycle accident.
 When this happens, the injured parties can still seek fair compensation but the court will reduce the final damages reward by how much the injured person contributed to the accident.

 When a motorcyclist is involved in a collision, he or she often faces prejudices after the incident.
 Drivers often view motorcycle riders as reckless risk-takers and unsafe drivers.
 Our office does not accept the argument that a motorcyclist “came out of nowhere” or that the other driver simply “didn’t see the motorcyclist” – these are not acceptable excuses for the negligence of other drivers.

 Through the years, our motorcycle crash lawyers have succeeded in getting the best possible outcome for our clients.
 Whether that was at the negotiating table with the insurance company or in the courtroom, we deliver the best results possible.
-Contact us online or call (916) 774-7200 to speak with one of our qualified motorcycle accident attorneys and get started on your case today.
-Our motorcycle lawyers offer free initial consultations.
+Contact us online or call (916) 774-7200 to speak with one of our qualified Sacramento motorcycle accident attorneys and get started on your case today.
+Our accident lawyers offer free initial consultations.